roolebo/tianocore.github.io/EDK-II-DPC-Protocol.md

-# **Defer Procedure Call Protocol**
+# **Deferred Procedure Call Protocol**

-This document introduces the Defer Procedure Call (DPC) protocol, including the protocol interface, design intension and code analysis in edk2 network drivers.
+This document introduces the Deferred Procedure Call (DPC) protocol, including the protocol interface, design intension and code analysis in edk2 network drivers.
 There is also some discussion about the assumptions, limitations and rules that user must know before consuming the DPC protocol.

 ## What is DPC?

-The Defer Procedure Call Protocol provides a method for an UEFI Driver to queue a DPC when the caller is executing at elevated TPLs, and dispatch it at a later time and at a specified TPL level.
+The Deferred Procedure Call Protocol provides a method for an UEFI Driver to queue a DPC Procedure when the caller is executing at elevated TPLs, and dispatch it at a later time and at a specified TPL level.

 DPC is typically used by UEFI Drivers that have event notification functions that execute at high TPL levels, and require the use of services that must be executed at lower TPL levels.
-The event notification function can queue a DPC with this protocol, and the DPC can be invoked when the TPL is lowered to a level that is less than or equal to the TPL level required for the DPC to run correctly.
+The event notification function can queue a DPC Procedure with this protocol, and the DPC Procedure can be invoked when the TPL is lowered to a level that is less than or equal to the TPL level required for the DPC Procedure to run correctly.

 The DPC protocol is not a standardized protocol in UEFI specification; it is an edk2 specific implementation and defined in *MdeModulePkg/Include/Protocol/Dpc.h*.